Provider Enrollment and Credentialing FAQs

 12. When I submit my initial enrollment application, what is the effective date?

-When submitting an initial enrollment application in NCTracks, you may select your effective date within the following parameters.
-If no date is selected, the system will default tothe current date.
+When submitting an initial enrollment application in NCTracks, you may select your effective date within the following parameters:

 -